openstack/taskflow/doc/source/engines.rst

 .. note::

-    Running tasks with ``concurrent.futures.ProcessPoolExecutor`` is not
+    Running tasks with a `process pool executor`_ is not currently supported.
-    supported now.

 Worker-Based
 ------------